gnowgi/gnowsys-studio/README.rst

 practices as well!
 After reviewing each feature for the purpose of semantic blogging, we will retain or extend the following features.

+The features listed here are not thourougly tested.
+There is a likelyhood of misbehavior.

 * Comments
 * Sitemaps